godbout/alfred-time/README.md

 # Download

-* Release page coming later
+* Workflow is downlodable on the [Release page](https://github.com/godbout/alfred-time/releases)